ShweMoeThantAurum/ContentManagementSystemPracticals/Assignment 1/README.md

 for aesthetically pleasing and functional web designs.
 In essence, delving into WordPress development for the perfume website has been a gateway to acquiring valuable skills, understanding web structures, and enhancing problem-solving abilities—a foundation that contributes significantly to my career adaptability and growth.

-## Content Explanation for the **Joomla** website

-I intend to provide an overview of my business concept for a Joomla website, including its S.M.A.R.T. goals, the learning journey involved in creating this website, including learning activities, resources, estimated hours, content insights, and the career, employability, and learning insights gained from this process.

-#### Explanation about my business idea for the **Joomla** website and its S.M.A.R.T goals

-The website aims to serve as an extensive cooking guideline platform tailored specifically for beginners in the culinary world.
-Focused on simplifying the complexities of cooking, it will offer categorized guides, step-by-step instructions, and a variety of recipes.
-The main categories, such as Asian Cuisine, Chinese Cuisine, and European Cuisine, will house comprehensive content ranging from basic techniques to specific regional cuisines, fostering confidence and skill development among novice cooks.

-* **Specific:** Develop and curate 500 comprehensive cooking guides and recipes categorized into at least five distinct culinary categories within the first 12 months of the website launch.

-* **Measurable:** Achieve a monthly user base of 50,000 active visitors by the end of the second year encouraging engagement through comments, forum participation, and recipe sharing.

-* **Achievable:** Collaborate with a minimum of 10 recognized chefs or culinary experts within the first six months to contribute exclusive content, enriching the website's credibility and diversity of knowledge.

-* **Relevant:** Maintain an engaging blog section with weekly updates covering trending culinary topics, cooking hacks, and user-requested content, ensuring relevance and sustained user interest.

-* **Time-bound:** Establish a robust social media presence across major platforms, reaching a combined total of 10,000 followers within the initial three months to drive and raise awareness of the website.

 ### Learning Journey for the **Joomla** website